Stan8/Analyzing-Gut-Microbiome-Interactions/README.md

 ## Annotating the dataset
 The aim of this project is to:
 * Revising named entities annotations frim PubTator.
-* Annotating relations (if existing) linking entities.
+* Annotating relations linking entities.